 #endif /* __LINKED_LIST_H__ */

-We have implemented a minimal subset of list methods:
+We have implemented a minimal set of methods:

-• adding of elements to the front and to the back of a list - push_front(), push_back();
+• Adding elements to the front and to the back of a list — push_front(), push_back()

-• access to a list elements - methods that return iterators which point to the begin and to the end of the list - begin(), end().
+• Access the elements — methods that return iterators which point to the first and to the last elements the list — begin(), end().

-Using the iterators that are returned by begin()/end() pair one can access all the list elements.
-The implementation of an iterator for a linked list data structure is given below:
+Using the iterators returned by begin()/end() one can access all the elements of a list.
+A possible implementation of an iterator for a linked list data structure is provided below:

 #ifndef __LIST_ITERATOR_H__